Mirxan/laravel-postman-exporter/README.md

     */
     'folders' => [

+        // Folder keys should correspond to the starting segment of your route prefixes

-        // API folder with global headers and test scripts 'api' => [
+        // Example for 'api' prefix: folder with global headers and test scripts 'api' => [
             'level' => 2,
             'isGlobal' => true,